 However, she doesn’t hear the bell chime at midnight, which is when her all-in bet goes bust.
 As her downturned luck would have it, her seatmate on the bus back quietly dies of a heart attack and she discovers he’s got a bag filled with stacks of cash, which she takes when she leaves the bus.
 So begins her worsening predicament which finds her the target of two different factions, the Red Dragon gang and a snakehead mob, both looking to recover the lost fortune.
 She hires a bodyguard, the gargantuan Big Pong (Hsiao-Yuan Ha), but the gangsters still find ways to get to her and her family.

 Forget about the action, though.
 What we’re here to see is the meeting of the old and young, and how displaced Grandma Wong is, both physically and emotionally.
 Her husband is gone; her son is inviting her to live with his family, but she refuses, insisting on her independence; and now, she’s of little use and without much but $1700 in the bank.
 Because of a momentary lapse of reason (or perhaps seeking purpose), she finds herself in in possession of more money than she knows what to do with, resulting in her being shot at, drugged, and smacked around.
-Throughout this, Grandma Wong fights desperately to keep what’s hers – her dignity, the stolen money, her family – in an effort to maintain some kind of status quo.
+Throughout this, Grandma Wong fights desperately to keep what’s hers – her dignity, her family, and maybe the stolen money – in an effort to maintain some kind of status quo.
 She wants her life just so, but is fast losing her time to keep it that way.

 Tsai Chin is a marvel, allowing Grandma Wong’s quick wits to flit across her face with deft precision.
 She’s a gifted silent storyteller, no matter if she’s looking at a remembrance altar, trying to walk quickly away from the gangsters hunting her, or moving her stacks of casino chips into play.
 It’s not an overplayed, “Three Stooges” kind of physical comedy; instead, Tsai Chin plays it subtly and coolly, never letting high emotions get the best of her, even if bullets are flying or if she’s being gently shaken down by local snakehead Sister Fong (Yan Xi) for the missing money.
 Who’s to say actors of Tsai Chin’s age need to stop doing these kinds of movies?
 Granted, no one’s expecting her to do Jackie Chan-style high kicks and John Woo-esque gunfights, but she – much like her character – hangs in there beat-for-beat with the younger generations dotting this movie.